acmerobotics/road-runner/README.md

                 'proguard-rules.pro'
         ```

-        Now download the `proguard-rules.pro` file from [this gist](https://gist.github.com/rbrott/b921749525bacb8e97ad2cd8bbaceeba) and save it to your module folder (`TeamCode` in the case of FTC).
+        Now download the `proguard-rules.pro` file from [the quickstart](https://github.com/acmerobotics/road-runner-quickstart/blob/master/TeamCode/proguard-rules.pro) and save it to your module folder (`TeamCode` in the case of FTC).

     1. Finally, if the other solutions prove unworkable, you can download a slim jar from Releases.
 It lacks some of the features of the normal distribution, but it has fewer dependencies.